2025 × 365

 I’ve been giving Photomator a try for photo post-processing and it’s great.

-I enjoy having the masking, healing, and rich editing features of Lightroom in software that works natively with my Apple Photos library.
+I enjoy having the masking, healing, and rich editing features of Lightroom1 in software that works natively with my Apple Photos library2.

 My photo book tour continues with Australian Lustre.